 The points to note above are:

-- The basic form of the upper Lye with Girdlestone and Slade Gullies are shown above with a red line at the 93m contour on the first image.
+- The basic form of the Upper Lye (formerly referred to as Girdlestone gully below) and Slade Gullies is shown above with a red line at the 93m contour on the first image.
 [Plan1954]

-- The Dynham Place development straddles the Girdlestone gully north of Girdlestone Road shown in yellow
+- The Dynham Place development straddles the Upper Lye valley north of Girdlestone Road shown in yellow

-- The Girdlestone Gully is almost certainly the source of the Lye due both to its alignment and depth (See 1945 above)
+- The Upper Lye Valley (Girdlestone Gully) is almost certainly the source of the Lye due both to its alignment and depth (See 1945 map above)

-- The Girdlestone Gully is now partially filled with Made Ground in common with the Warren Crescent development from the 1958 (approx.) Town Furze Estate development (compare images)
+- The Upper Lye Valley is now partially filled with Made Ground in common with the Warren Crescent development from the 1958 (approx.) Town Furze Estate development (compare images)

 - The surface slopes gently down from the green 97m contour to the west to the gully and the main Lye valley with land sloping down in from Headington to the north and Shotover to the east. (see first map)